 At Fort Ord, the Superfund cleanup is supervised by the U.S. Environmental Protection Agency, California Department of Toxic Substances Control and the Regional Water Quality Control Board.
 Under an agreement between the Army and regulatory agencies, each agency assigns a representative to the (Base Realignment and Closure) BRAC Cleanup Team, or BCT for short.

 This team meets once a month, although there are typically no meetings scheduled for December.
 There is a meeting specific to the munitions cleanup and another meeting for property transfer, soil and water cleanup.
 These meeting minutes are a part of the Administrative Record.
-The links below will take you to this year’s meeting summary notes.
+The links below will take you to this year’s and last year’s meeting summary notes.
 The BCT meeting summary notes for previous years are included in the Administrative Record.

 Soil and Water Cleanup BRAC Cleanup Team (BCT) Minutes